cloudnative-pg/cloudnative-pg/docs/src/postgresql_conf.md

     It is your duty to plan for WAL segments retention in your PostgreSQL cluster and properly configure either `wal_keep_size` or `wal_keep_segments`, depending on the server version, based on the expected and observed workloads.
+    Alternatively, if the only consumers of your WAL files are the replicas that participate in the High Availability cluster, you can take advantage of the automated mechanism that CloudNativePG implements to maintain replication slots at the cluster level and enable the `replicationSlots.highAvailability` option (for more information, please refer to the ["Replication" section](replication.md).
-    Until CloudNativePG supports replication slots, and if you don't have continuous backup in place, this is the only way at the moment that protects from the case of a standby falling out of sync and returning error messages like:
+    Otherwise, if you don't have continuous backup in place, configuring `wal_keep_size` or `wal_keep_segments` is the only way at the moment that protects from the case of a standby falling out of sync and returning error messages like:
     `"could not receive data from WAL stream: ERROR: requested WAL segment ************************ has already been removed"`.
-    This will require you to dedicate a part of your `PGDATA` to keep older WAL segments for streaming replication purposes.
+    This will require you to dedicate a part of your `PGDATA`, or the volume dedicated to storing WAL files, to keep older WAL segments for streaming replication purposes.

 The following parameters are **fixed** and exclusively controlled by the operator: